-If your skin is naturally oily (like mine) don’t be put off by the word “oil” in the title, this cleansing method works on all skin types.
-And if you’re concerned about acne, and how cleansing your skin with oil might accidentally flare it up, rest assured you have nothing to worry about.
+If your skin is naturally oily (like mine), don’t be put off by the word “oil” in this cleansing routine.
+This cleansing method works on all skin types.

-The Oil Cleansing Method operates on the premise that oil dissolves oil.
-Your skin naturally lubricates itself with oil… Do not be afraid of applying oil to your face.
-Oil, alone, will not produce blemishes.
-Pimples, cysts, zits, blackheads, whiteheads…these are a result of several different factors including hormones, bacteria, dead skin cells and the buildup of these factors.
-Your skin naturally produces oil because it needs it… It is there for the benefit of your skin, allowing it to function properly.
-It is naturally occurring.
-Not only does your natural oil help lubricate, but it also heals, protects, and moisturizes your skin so that it may do it’s job.
+According to The Oil Cleansing Method, ‘oil, alone, will not produce blemishes.
+Pimples, cysts, zits, blackheads, whiteheads…These are a result of several different factors including hormones, bacteria, dead skin cells and the build-up of these factors.
+Your skin naturally produces oil because it needs it… Not only does your natural oil help lubricate, but it also heals, protects, and moisturises your skin so that it may do it’s job.’

 How to Oil Cleanse

-Castor Oil and Olive Oil are the most common oils used, though you can use any natural oil.
-Castor Oil is great in that it naturally helps pull impurities from the skin, making it an ideal oil to use if you have oily or combination skin.
-Just make sure you dilute the Castor Oil before using it, it should never be used undiluted on the skin.
-It is recommended that you add twice the amount of other oil as Castor Oil when making an oil blend.
+Castor oil and olive oil are the most common oils used, though you can use any natural oil.
+Make sure to dilute the castor oil before using it, as it should never be used undiluted on skin.
+It’s recommended to add twice the amount of secondary oil as castor oil when making an oil blend.

-- No moisturiser is generally needed after the adjustment period.
+- No moisturiser is generally needed after cleansing.

 Have you tried oil cleansing before?
-What ratios do you use?
-Share in the comments below!
+How did you find it?
+Share in the comments below.

 Wells, Katie.
 (January 9, 2019).
 Oil Cleansing Method for Naturally Perfect Skin.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/7569/oil-cleansing-method/